-The course is aimed to acquaint the students with the drisya kavyas of Sanskrit Literature.
-The types of drama, characteristics of drama are also to be familiarised.
-Introduction of the Champu literature which forms a major part of Sanskrit literature is also intended by this course.
+The course is aimed to acquaint the students with the Gadyakavyas of Sanskrit Literature.
+The types of Gadyas and characteristics of Gadyas are also to be familiarised.

-- 1. Study of Sanskrit dramatic literature in general - 2.
-General study of the dramas of Bhasa - 3.
-Champu literature Its origin, growth and characteristics. - 4.
-Appreciation of drama and champu.
+1. Study of Sanskrit Prose literature in general

+- 2. General study of the Gadyakavyas of Banabhatta - 3.
+Appreciation of Gadya literature Its origin, growth and characteristics.